aadisalimani/VMinion-Breakout-PCB/README.md

 # VMinion Breakout PCB

 This project is focused on creating a PCB that simplifies connections on the Ratrig VMinion.
-It's inspired by the divider PCB mod by Vector3D.
+It's inspired by the divider PCB mod by Vector3D [here](https://github.com/AdamV3D/RR-V-Minion-Mods/tree/main/V3D%20Divider%20PCB).

 ## :warning: Beta Version :warning:
 Please note that the "VMinion Breakout PCB" is currently in a **beta phase**.
 It's constantly being updated and improved.
 Use this mod at your own risk.
-Case for the PCB is still a WIP and will come soon too.
+Parts (printed cases) will come soon.

 ## Open Source
 Everything related to this project is open-source.
 Contributions, suggestions, and improvements are always welcome.